-We estimate an inventory reserve for excess quantities and obsolete items based on specific identification and historical write-offs, taking into account future demand, market conditions and the respective valuations at LIFO.
+We estimate an inventory reserve for excess quantities and obsolete items based on specific identification and historical writeoffs, taking into account future demand, market conditions and the respective valuations at LIFO.
 The need for these reserves is primarily driven by the normal product life cycle.
 As products mature and sales volumes decline, we rationalize our prduct offerings to respond to consumer tastes and keep our product lines fresh.
 If actual demand or market conditions in the future are less favorable than those estimated, additional inventory write-downs may be required.
 In determining reserves, we calculate separate reserves on our wholesale and retail inventories.
 Our wholesale inventories tend to carry the majority of the reserves for excess quantities and obsolete inventory due to the nature of our distribution model.
 These wholesale reserves primarily represent design and style obsolescence.
-Typically, product is not shipped to our retail warehouses until a consumer has ordered and paid a deposit for the majority of our inventory at retail.
+Typically, product is not shipped to our retail warehouses until a consumer has ordered and paid a deposit for the product.
+We do not typically hold retail inventory for stock purposes.
+Consequently, floor sample inventory and inventory for delivery to customers account for the majority of our inventory at retail.
 Retail reserves are based on accessory and clearance floor sample inventory in our stores and any inventory that is not associated with a specific customer order in our retail warehouses.